Al Blevins: Later coaching

 Blevins coached at Guthrie High School, in Guthrie, Oklahoma for four seasons.
 He coached the Oklahoma City Wranglers, and Oklahoma City Plainsmen.

 Personal life

-Blevins was married to an Mary, an English teacher and had two daughters and a son.
+Blevins was married to Mary, an English teacher and had two daughters and a son.
 Blevins was arrested on April 29, 1981, for reckless driving, and for possession of a controlled substance with intent to distribute.
 He was convicted of drug charges in 1982.